 Master of Arts in Education and Human Development in the Field of Rehabilitation Counseling

-The master of arts in education and human development in the field of rehabilitation counseling degree program meets the requirements for Certification as a Rehabilitation Counselor (CRC), and is accredited by the Middle States Commission on Higher Education.
-It prepares highly knowledgeable graduates as professional rehabilitation counseling practitioners able to assist persons with physical, mental, emotional, and other disabilities to become empowered and live a full, integrated, and independent life across all areas of life (personal, family, and work).
-Students graduating from this program can obtain employment in public, non-profit, and private rehabilitation settings.
-This program contains 14 didactic courses and two experiential (Practicum and Internship).
+The master of arts in education and human development in the field of rehabilitation counseling degree program meets the requirements for certification as a rehabilitation counselor (CRC) and is accredited by the Middle States Commission on Higher Education.
+It prepares highly knowledgeable graduates as professional rehabilitation counseling practitioners able to help empower individuals with physical, mental, emotional, and other disabilities to live a full, integrated, and independent lives across all areas of life (personal, family, and work).
+Students graduating from this program can obtain employment in public, nonprofit, and private rehabilitation settings.
+The program contains fourteen didactic courses and two experiential (practicum and internship).